theopenlane/openlane-docs/docs/docs/api/graph-api/scalars.md

 The `Reference` represents are links to external sources that can be used to gain more information about the control

+## SSOAuthorizationMap

+SSOAuthorizationMap is a map of organization IDs to SSO verification timestamps.
+This scalar is used to track SSO verification times for organizations in the context of token authorization.

 ## String

 The `String` scalar type represents textual data, represented as UTF-8 character sequences.
 The String type is most often used by GraphQL to represent free-form human-readable text.